toivoh/Debug.jl/README.md

    and then into e g `x_setter(x_getter()+1)`.

 Further limitations:
- * No scoping analysis is done for the expression that is passed `debug_eval` yet
+ * No scoping analysis is done for the expression that is passed to `debug_eval` yet
- * Not much tested yet.
+ * Not much tested.
  * No actual interactive debug hook.
  * Things I don't know about yet...